 An MRI picture is taken with the patient lying down on a table and passed into the tube-like machine.
 The MRI machine is very loud, but it is painless and does not use potentially harmful radiation like an x-ray or CT scan does.
 Depending on the patients’ individual situation, an IV might be inserted into the patient’s arm before the MRI with a special medicine called contrast.
 Contrast solution may be used to better depict the fibroids.
 An MRI takes about 30 minutes to perform and the images are crystal clear:

 For reference, the right side of the image is the patient’s back, the left side is the front.
 The uterus is outlined in red on the image on the right.
-As you can see, the MRI image is much clearer than the ultrasound, giving the doctor a better look.
+As you can see, the MRI image is much clearer than the ultrasound, giving the doctor a better look, making it easier when diagnosing uterine fibroids.
 This clearer, more contrasted picture shows the dumbbell shaped uterus, its different layers, and the relationship between the uterus and the surrounding structures (for reference, the bladder is outlined in yellow).

 In the MRI picture, you can see how the uterus is squeezing the bladder (outlined in yellow) making it smaller and compressed.
 Pressure makes the bladder small; therefore, it is unable to entirely fill with urine.
 When the bladder is unable to properly fill, a woman may experience either the constant urge to pee (even in the middle of the night), or only be able to urinate a small amount at a time due to the squished bladder.

 Diagnosing and Treatment Plan

 In this procedure, a small plastic catheter is inserted into an artery over the hip or the wrist.
 Once this plastic catheter is in the artery, IV contrast dye can be injected into the artery.
 As soon as the dye has had time to distribute, an X-ray picture is taken which opacifies, or “lights up” the artery showing the blood flow.

 In the first set of pictures below, a catheter is threaded within the squiggly uterine artery and the contrast shows the artery entering the uterus and the fibroids.
-With this information, the doctor can see which artery is feeding the fibroid (the second picture).
+The doctor can see which artery is feeding the fibroid (the second picture).
 At this point, small particles can be injected through the plastic catheter and into the uterine artery branches that are supplying the fibroid.

 JACOB WHITE, M.D. – USA FIBROID CENTERS

-Dr. Jacob White has been studying and practicing interventional radiology for 15 years.
+Dr. Jacob White has been studying and practicing interventional radiology for 10 years.
 He has conducted research at Drexel Hahnemann University Hospital Radiology, Georgetown University Hospital Radiology, and the National Institutes of Health Radiology.
 He has contributed extensive research and knowledge to the medical academy through a multitude of presentations and publications.
 Dr. White is one of 12 doctors on our interventional radiology team.
 All of our doctors specialize in minimally invasive, non-surgical procedures to treat uterine fibroids.